Yundi: 2010–2018: Signing with EMI Classics and return to Deutsche Grammophon

 On 1 March 2014, Yundi performed a piano recital at the Poland's National Philharmonic, celebrating the 204th anniversary of Chopin's birth.
 Anna Komorowska, then First Lady of Poland, attended the concert.

-In July 2015 and as featured guest soloist, Yundi embarked on a nine-concert tour with the National Youth Orchestra of the United States led by conductor Charles Dutoit.
-Comprising mainly the orchestra's debut performances in Asia, the tour started at Purchase College's Performing Arts Center and ended in Hong Kong.
-Carnegie Hall was the second stop.
+In July 2015, Yundi embarked on a nine-concert tour with the National Youth Orchestra of the United States led by conductor Charles Dutoit.
+Comprising mainly the orchestra's debut performances in Asia, the tour started at Purchase College's Performing Arts Center in New York City, performed at Carnegie Hall as the second stop, and ended in Hong Kong.
 The other six concerts were given in mainland China.

-On 30 October of the same year, while performing Chopin's Piano Concerto No. 1 with the Sydney Symphony Orchestra in Korea, Yundi suffered a memory lapse.
+On 30 October of the same year, while performing Frédéric Chopin's Piano Concerto No. 1 with the Sydney Symphony Orchestra in Korea, Yundi suffered a memory lapse.
 He subsequently performed the piece smoothly again with conductor David Robertson and the orchestra.
 Yundi apologised for his mistake on his weibo, saying it was because of travel fatigue.
-Critics wrote, "The famed Chinese pianist's slip up steals the show, but his Chopin is still stellar", "that's the nature of live music, and perfection is boring", and "it gave me even greater admiration, on many levels, for everyone involved […] In the temple to the arts, I was witnessing a moment of pure civility, decency and camaraderie, and was given a reminder that the gods are, in fact, human, and all the more heroic for that."
+Limelight reviewer deemed the performance to be a stellar interpretation of Chopin and a "reminder that the gods are, in fact, human, and all the more heroic for that".